Direct7Design/5-minute-PHP-framework/TUTORIAL.md

 `$_dbTable` is the name of the table (with MySQL) or collection (with MongoDB) that the model refers to.

-So, if you want your model to connect to the database "test" and use the table "users", you should have the following code in your model:
+So, if you want your model to connect to the database "test" and use the table (collection) "users", you should have the following code in your model:

     protected $_dbName = "test";
     protected $_dbTable = "users";

 #### Templates